The Most Fulfilling Part of Fatherhood

 On good days, when I’m on top of my responsibilities, eating and sleeping well, when the waters seem calm, I can readily accept the invitation and join my children as a lost boy with eyes that can see fairies dancing in the sky.
 However, on other days, when I’m tired, stressed, or behind on work, when the waters begin to rise, I find it much more difficult to accept the invitation.
 On those days, I feel more like Captain Hook, who sees children as a nuisance — a disturbance to his peace of mind and a hindrance to things that need to get done.
 “I must steer this ship!
 Out of the way!”

 But what I’ve learned is that if I wish to refrain from becoming Hook, I must master the treacherous waters.
 I must do everything in my power to ensure that I am in the right state of mind — and peace of mind only comes with safety, security, and calm waters.
 As a Father, my motivation for navigating these waters is no longer just for personal peace, it’s to return home with my children upon the green grass.
 This is the story of Fatherhood.
 It is the story of Odysseus in the Odyssey.
 We all long to return so that we can join our children in the meadow, so that when there is a knock at the window, there is no reservation— no thought of I can’t right now, I’m busy — but instead, we can joyfully leap into the clouds and meet our children where they are — in the Kingdom of Childhood — back in Neverland.
 Moments when I can make the leap, are, indeed, the most fulfilling part of not only Fatherhood — but of my life.
-This is why I love Waldorf Education and why I love being a Preschool Teacher.
 It is a bridge for me to return and crossover and join my children in flowering fields of green.
 This is also why Lisa and I started Wondergarten — to not only to protect the Kingdom of Childhood, but to create a way for us — all of us — to join them.
-Waldorf Education is such a bridge.

 Do you have any words of advice from a father figure that stick in your head as you parent?